 Communication Link to VTS (p.
 92 / p.
 93)

-Situational Awareness in RCC (p.58 ff.)
+Situational Awareness in ROC (p.58 ff.)

-RCC Workstation for voyage planning (p.
+ROC Workstation for voyage planning (p.
 61)

-RCC in general (p.
+ROC in general (p.
 83 ff.)

 It is also mentioned that new functionalities for which no IMO performance standards exist to the current point in time, “compliance with IMO recommendations on general requirements for GMDSS and electronic navigational aids - resolution A.694(17) - and the appurtenant test standard IEC 60945 or similar should be the minimum applied” (p.
 105).